GULibrarySandbox/advanced-data-wrangle-old/content/6-lesson.md

 ----
 #### Map the data using GeoJSON

-We are now going to map the Driver Reviver data via its lat lon points.
-You can use any spreadsheet tool and prepare a list of coordinate points (known as features).
+Now for the next exciting step, to map the  `Driver Reviver`  data via latitude and longitude points.
+You can use any spreadsheet tool to prepare a list of coordinate points (known as features).

 {% capture text %}
-GeoJSON is popular open format for map data, and works across many tools.
-GeoJSON files can be used with Leaflet map code, Google Maps JS API code, Carto map tools, and more.
-Also, a GitHub repository will automatically display any GeoJSON files in a map view.
+GeoJSON is popular, open format for map data, and works across many tools.
+A GitHub repository can automatically display any GeoJSON files in a map view using [Open Street Map](https://www.openstreetmap.org).

-GeoJSON data must follow a structured format, but the file name may end with either .geojson or .json.
+GeoJSON data must follow a structured format, and the file name may end with either .geojson or .json.
 The GeoJSON structured format orders coordinates in longitude-latitude format, the same as X-Y coordinates in mathematics. [(Dougherty, 2017)](https://datavizforall.org/convert-geojson.html){% endcapture %}
 {% include alert.md text=text color=info %}

 {% capture text %}